 Things you need to know:

-- The Lock Screen Depth Effect is available for iPhones running iOS 16 and above.
+- The Lock Screen Depth Effect is available for iPhones running iOS 17 or iOS 16.

 - Only iPhones powered by A12 and above can fully use Depth Effect.

 - Some Lock Screen widgets may prevent the Depth Effect from working.